Think like a software tester.

 6. To identify when you need to find out more information for testing.

-7. To predict the future bugs.
+7. To predict future bugs.

-8. To explore existing issues and make right decision during bug management in a bug tracking system.
+8. To explore existing issues and make the right decision during bug management in a bug tracking system.

 "Simplicity is the ultimate sophistication."